andreanndrade10/Black-Hat-Python/black_hat.md

 #Black Hat python

-This repository was made to explore system vulnerabilities using python.
+This repository was made to explore system vulnerabilities using python3.